Instead of

 It is vital that we fully fund such important initiatives as the Thornton

-of the legislature have passed versions of slot machine legalization, for which
+houses of the legislature have passed versions of slot machine legalization,

-Gov. Robert L. Ehrlich Jr. has worked so hard.
-But even this may not provide
+for which Gov. Robert L. Ehrlich Jr. has worked so hard.
+But even this may

 To solve this problem, we must be bold and imaginative.
 It is not enough merely

-discretionary spending of Marylanders within our own borders; we must instead do
+spending of Marylanders within our own borders; we must instead do something

-something truly new that would give Maryland a competitive advantage.
-We must do
+truly new that would give Maryland a competitive advantage.
+We must do this

-this in a way that would produce an adequate revenue stream in good times and
+in a way that would produce an adequate revenue stream in good times and bad,

 has now been accepted, we should pursue it to its logical conclusions.
 Gambling